 - Reduces stress: Nowadays, students are pressured to perform better in their academics which includes spending hours in the classroom and with truckloads of homework.
 This means that they have no or little time to take care of their own health which ultimately leads to problems like stress and anxiety.
 Hence, motivating students to participate in physical activities is one of the ways of reducing stress.
 It can also facilitate flexible emotional stability.

 - Increased concentration: Studies have shown that physical activity can help in improving the academic performance of the students.
-We believe, many of the regular physical activities are associated with higher levels of concentration and well-composed behaviors not only within schools but also in their personal lives.
+We believe many of the regular physical activities are associated with higher levels of concentration and well-composed behaviours not only within schools but also in their personal lives.
 Activities such as sports, aerobics or yoga help students reinforce knowledge helping them to do better in their academics.

 - Promotes psychological well-being: Encouraging students to be physically active every day will help them to build positive relationships with others and will make them understand the purpose and meaning of life.
 Regular physical activity will help them gain interpersonal and self-regulatory skills and core values like respect and social responsibility.

-- Better behavior: With physical activities, students get the opportunity to work as a team which will help them accept responsibility for their own actions.
-When students are idle, they can easily be engaged in negative behaviors such as alcohol or even drugs.
+- Better behaviour: With physical activities, students get the opportunity to work as a team which will help them accept responsibility for their own actions.
+When students are idle, they can easily be engaged in negative behaviours such as alcohol or even drugs.
 Therefore, physical activity can improve the value system of the learner.
 Students will also understand how to use their time efficiently.

 - Boosts self-esteem: Physical activities help students build self-confidence.
 It brings out a positive influence on a student’s personality, character and self-esteem.
 In addition, it enhances communication skills i.e., the skills required to get along and cooperate with students of varying ethnic personalities.